sma1laga/SPT-Flask/README.md

 ## 📚 About the Project

-SPT-Flask offers a simple and intuitive web interface where users can:

-- Visualize fundamental signal types (e.g., sinusoids, square waves, impulse signals)
-- Apply operations like convolution, correlation, and Fourier transforms
+The application exposes a collection of blueprints that cover a broad range of signal processing topics.
+Students and hobbyists can:

-- Experiment with signal manipulation and observe the real-time results
+- Plot fundamental signals and observe the results in real time
+- Perform convolutions and Fourier analysis—both continuous and discrete
+- Model systems using process chains or editable block diagrams
+- Design filters and experiment with various modulation schemes

-The goal is to provide a **practical, hands-on toolkit** to support university courses and self-learning in Signal Processing, Communications, and Electrical Engineering.
+The goal is a **practical, hands-on toolkit** that supports university courses and self-study alike.

 ## 🔧 Built With